Andazu/PocketPayV2/README.md

 - `global.css`: Contains global styles used across the app.
 - `tailwind.config.js`: Configuration file for NativeWind (Tailwind CSS for React Native).
 - `scripts/`: Helper scripts for development and build tasks.
+- `tsconfig.json`: Configuration for TypeScript to define project-specific compiler options and settings.

 ## Prerequisites